-Monocrystalline solar panels are the best option for efficiency and the next best option for athletics.
+Monocrystalline solar panels are the best option for efficiency and the next best option for aesthetics.
 These solar panels are black, which helps them blend more easily into the roofline.
-At Go Solar Group, we use a high-quality black on black Axitec 60-cell 315-watt monocrystalline solar panel.
+At Go Solar Group, we use a high-quality black-on-black Axitec 60-cell 315-watt monocrystalline solar panel.

 Polycrystalline Solar Panels

 Polycrystalline solar panels are often blue in hue.
 They also aren’t as efficient as monocrystalline solar panels.

 Thin-film solar panels have several different production methods.
 They are typically less efficient and best for homes with lots of extra space.
 Per-solar-panel, thin-film is cheaper, but more solar panels are required to meet the needs of a home and the warranties are often shorter.

 There are several new solar panels on the market right now.
 However, because they are new, they haven't been tested and are, therefore, less commonly used for residential solar.